-Arriving just in time for the July 4 holiday weekend, “Mark Twain’s America in 3D” feels like a shameless attempt to lure families looking for historical relevance with the promise of kid friendly 3-D effects.
+Arriving just in time for the July 4 holiday weekend, “Mark Twain’s America in 3D” feels like a shameless attempt to lure families looking for historical relevance with the promise of kid-friendly 3-D effects.
 Sony Pictures Classics docu is a curiosity even by Imax standards, its content in no way consistent with either the large-screen format or 3-D technology.

 Purportedly a historical account of Twain’s life and times, pic juxtaposes black-and-white stills of the celebrated literary humorist with modern footage of his hometown of Hannibal, Mo., and other locales where contemporary crowds revisit 19th-century traditions.
 Some of these scenes seem like an excuse to throw in 3 D effects, which are hopelessly out of place at best.

 Writer director Stephen Low takes a straightforward, chronological approach to Twain’s life, interweaving narration by Anne Bancroft and photos of the author with modern day scenes.
 These images include the annual Hannibal parade and frog jumping contest held in Twain’s memory, contemporary steamboats on the Mississippi River, regional square-dance festivities and Civil War battle reenactments.

 But rather than providing an enlightening journey through Twain’s life and legacy, the film’s clumsy attempts to integrate past and present serve only to undermine the historical significance of its subject.
 The detached narration and presentation distance pic’s contempo events from Twain’s story, with the peculiar result of making the 19th-century aficionados on display look like an obscure cult of history buffs.